supposedly/wordledoodle/README.md

 ## To do

 ### Important
-- Delete solved letters from grid on draw
 - Default to number input & fill in the current number from the date
-- Forbid drawing below an all-green row

 ### Later than sooner than later
 - Use all three of Wordle's color schemes